derpferd/semeval-2018-task2/RESULTS-2.md

 CITED

-[1] Francesco Barbieri, Miguel Ballesteros, and Hora- cio Saggion.
+[1] Francesco Barbieri, Miguel Ballesteros, and Horacio Saggion.
 2017.
 Are emojis predictable?
-In Proceedings of the 15th Conference of the Eu- ropean Chapter of the Association for Computa- tional Linguistics: Volume 2, Short Papers.
-Associa- tion for Computational Linguistics, pages 105–111. http://www.aclweb.org/anthology/E17-2017.
+In Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 2, Short Papers.
+Association for Computational Linguistics, pages 105–111. http://www.aclweb.org/anthology/E17-2017.

 [2]Cicero dos Santos and Maira Gatti.
 2014.
-Deep convolutional neural networks for sentiment anal- ysis of short texts.
-In Proceedings of COLING 2014, the 25th International Conference on Com- putational Linguistics: Technical Papers.
+Deep convolutional neural networks for sentiment analysis of short texts.
+In Proceedings of COLING 2014, the 25th International Conference on Computational Linguistics: Technical Papers.
 Dublin

 [3]Jason D. M. Rennie, Lawrence Shih, Jaime Teevan, and David R. Karger.
 2003.
-Tackling the poor assump- tions of naive bayes text classifiers.
-In In Proceed- ings of the Twentieth International Conference on Machine Learning. pages 616–623.
+Tackling the poor assumptions of naive bayes text classifiers.
+In In Proceedings of the Twentieth International Conference on Machine Learning. pages 616–623.

 OTHER HELPFUL REFERENCES